Gnaten/Gnaten/README.md

 > I'm a cool kid at **UC Berkeley** studying electrical engineering and computer science!

-These are some of the things that I likie:
+These are some of the things that might interest you:

 [1st Webserver](https://github.com/Gnaten/webserver) • [HTML PP](https://github.com/Gnaten/HTML/blob/master/Minimalistic%20Penis/pp-2.html) • [Miscellaneous](https://github.com/Gnaten/maybechouette)